ThomasChambers15243/CMOP290-Trie-Spell-Checker/README.md

 This approach uses several optimizations to handle creation, insertion and search.

 For complete documentation and explanations of exploration, please refer to the poster found in /documentation.
+Included is also the complete diagnostic report, to access, it needs to be open in Visual Studio 2022.

 ### Usage